annisall/solita.github.com/_posts/2019-01-02-machine-learning-superspeed.md

 ## AWS SageMaker

 SageMaker is an Amazon service that is designed to build, train and deploy machine learning models easily.
 For each step there are tools and functions which makes implementing the pipeline much faster.
-All the work is done in Jupyter Notebook, which have pre-installed Anaconda packages and libraries for for example Tensorflow.
-One can easily access data in their S3 buckets, too, from SageMaker notebooks.
+All the work is done in Jupyter Notebook, which has pre-installed Anaconda packages and libraries for for example Tensorflow.
+One can also easily access data in their S3 buckets from SageMaker notebooks.
 SageMaker also has multiple example notebooks so that getting started is very easy.

 ### Dataset
 In the example snippets I use [MNIST dataset](https://www.kaggle.com/datamunge/sign-language-mnist) which contains labeled pictures of alphabets in sign language.
 They are 28x28 grey-scale pictures, which means each pixels contains integer between 0 and 255.
-Training data contains 27 455 pictures and test data 7127 pictures and they're stored in S3.
+Training data contains 27 455 pictures and test data 7 127 pictures and they're stored in S3.

 For importing and exploring the dataset I simply use pandas libraries.
 Pandas is able to read data straight from S3 bucket: